 The work was good, but my kids were young and I didn’t want to travel as often as the job required.
 So when the opportunity came to serve as an instructional technology coordinator in Arlington, Virginia schools, I made the transition back into public education.
 Doors continued to open outside the classroom, and while I had been presenting on the Classroom Connect conference circuit for several years, I was offered the opportunity to help launch its online course division, Connected University.
 As a course developer, instructor and department chair, I applied my knowledge of learning and multiple intelligences applications in virtual learning environments for adults, not only through Classroom Connect, but also through the University of Mary Washington and Pepperdine University.
 As each door opened, I was gratified with all the ways the work was unlocking untapped human potential in everyone involved.

 Eventually I felt I had plateaued in the impact I was having in Arlington and online, and I started a search to return back home to Massachusetts landing an administrative position.
-Surely, by moving up in the hierarchy, I could effect more change in how teachers teach and students learn.
+Surely, by moving up in the hierarchy, I could affect more change in how teachers teach and students learn.
 First in Salem city schools and then in the Northborough-Southborough regional school district, I brought my experience and aspirations to leading district technology departments.
 I made appreciable progress in finding answers to my questions, but I still felt handcuffed with school technology being an add-on, a nice-to-have, and a budget hog.
 So when my friends and former colleagues from Arlington, Virginia started contacting me, asking me to apply for the newly-created assistant superintendency there, I was torn.
 I was so happy to be home, but leading technology at that level could provide me with the wherewithal I was still looking for to truly unlock the potential of technology and the humans who use it.
 In the end, I chose to return to Arlington.

 Long story short, my questions were answered.
 The higher I went in district leadership, the farther I was away from classrooms and students and learning, and the more I encountered new, unanticipated obstacles, even in a well-funded, high-profile district like Arlington.
 So when a new door eventually opened to come to ASCD, I chose to make the move.
 I knew I was not interested in being a superintendent, and after 25 years in public education, I sought to find new ways to have impact in the profession.